Monthly Archives: February 2012

 Nothing quite like deep frying to get people to eat their veggies, right?
 In this recipe, a light crisp batter combines nicely with the natural sweet flavor of the sweet potatoes.
 Served with a tart dipping sauce, this is food heaven…and loaded with carotenoids for health, but no one needs to know.
 Contributed by Christina […]

 Looking to master basic cooking techniques for your plant-based kitchen?
-Here’s a concise rundown of the most useful skills, from I’m Mad as Hell and I’m Not Going to Eat it Any More* (Perigee Books, 2011) by Christina Pirello.
+Here’s a concise rundown of the most useful skills, from I’m Mad as Hell and I’m Not Going to Eat it Any More* (Perigee Books, 2011) by Christina Pirello, reprinted by permission.